chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 - Have some idea about `virtualenv` and installing packages with `pip`

-This project is not tested using Jupyter Notebook, PyCharm, Spider, {{insert ide/text editor/programming environment of your choice}}.
+This project is not tested using Jupyter Notebook, PyCharm, Spider, {{insert abstruse ide/text editor/programming environment}}.
 Atom or Sublime Text and the command line are the only supported development environment for this project.

 Sounds reasonable?
 Then lets dive in - and build an awesome command line app using python.